abporter521/CS3500/Spreadsheet/README.txt

 6 Oct -- I implemented the form count class from the demo.
 This keeps track of the multiple windows open and It is a separate class file within the project.
 I have also implemented a controller class that acts as a separator of the spreadsheet logic and the view.
+There is a box to the left of the formula bar that indicates which cell the selector is currently on.

 6 Oct -- The assignment was implemented with a helper class called controller.
 This acts as a liaison between spreadsheet logic and the user interface.
 I tried to separate concerns with this using MVC.
 My limited understanding